 A Halifax-born Maritime-Canadian, Meghaan LeBlanc grew up singing along to Rankin Family tunes, listening to ghost stories, and building make-believe villages in the snow.
-It is fitting then that her forthcoming EP (“Elementals”), rich with fantasy and Celtic undertones, would draw upon the spirit of the elements to tell tales and bring people together through song.
+It is fitting then that her forthcoming EP (“Elementals”), rich with fantasy, pop hooks, and Celtic undertones, would draw upon the spirit of the elements to tell tales and bring people together through song.

 “In an age of social influence and instant access to information, artists (at any stage of their career) have a stronger platform than ever to be the change they sing about in the world… and we have a choice: we can either do nothing, fuel the hate, or fuel the love.
 I’m choosing love.”